 Brain Fog – A Symptom of Lyme disease

 Because of these symptoms, 41% of children with Lyme have suicidal thoughts with 11% making a suicide attempt.
-Children with Lyme are more likely to have a higher risk of depression, lower grades in school, have challenges with making and keeping friendships, may go through emotional outbursts/mood swings, and experience debilitating pain.
+Children with Lyme are more likely to have a higher risk of depression, lower grades in school, have challenges with making and keeping friendships, and go through emotional outbursts/mood swings and experience debilitating pain.

-We’ve also written a full article on the symptoms of lyme disease, if you would like read additional detailed information.
+We’ve also written a full article on the symptoms of lyme diease, if you want to read more technical details.

 In most cases, Lyme disease is diagnosed based on your child’s symptoms, a physical examination, a history of exposure to ticks (living in or traveling to tick endemic areas), and positive lab results.

-If your child has symptoms of Lyme disease but there wasn’t any evidence of a tick bite, your child’s doctor may order blood tests.
+If your child has symptoms of Lyme disease but no indication or memory of a tick bite, your child’s doctor may order blood tests.
 The Western Blot blood test is most effective after a tick bite and should be ordered through a specialty lab like Igenex, DNA Connexions, Infectolabs America, Armin Laboratories or Fry Laboratories .